-The implications of the joining of the two approaches run deep.
+The implications of combining the KKS and ABM approaches run deep.
 In a standard structuralist model with no financial sector, a reduction of one unit of aggregate demand reduces income and employment by way of the multiplier analysis.
 When attention is given to the links of this chain, the traditional focus is on unintended inventory accumulation.
-Since aggregate demand is the only driver, a unit decrease affects the sum of output and employment in the same way.
+Since aggregate demand is the only driver, a unit decrease in aggregate demand always affects the sum of output and employment in the same way.
 The method by which the investment is financed does not always come into the picture.
-With upward sloping LM schedule, the effect is always to soften the blow inasmuch as the interest rate falls.
+When it does, with, say, an upward sloping LM schedule, the effect is always to soften the blow of a decline in demand, in response to which the interest rate falls.

-In the conjoined structure, the scenario could unfold very differently.
+In the conjoined ABM-KKS structure, the scenario could unfold very differently.
 Depending on the economic structure that exists when the aggregate demand shock materializes, the impact could be attenuated or amplified by the financial system.
 Figure 1 above shows how either could happen.
-If the demand shock hits surplus firm j the deposited surplus falls; less finance is available for deficit firm k and now the investment plans for the latter are blocked by the financial structure.
+If the demand shock hits surplus firm j, the deposited surplus falls; less finance is available for deficit firm k and now the investment plans for the latter are blocked by the financial structure.
 Aggregate demand is now lower in some parts of the grid and a negative public signal begins to emerge that contradicts the private signal that other financial agents receive from their own firms.
-A refusal to propagate loans on the part of this financial agent may spread to the rest of the grid as the outlook of financial agents turns bearish.
-Whether this happens depends on the structure of the economy, as embodied in how the network has evolved and the assumptions about how agents learn.
-There are now two channels through which the negative demand shock might propagate, the real side as in the standard KKS model and the financial sector as modeled in the stand-alone agent-based literature.
+A refusal to propagate loans on the part of these financial agents may spread to the rest of the grid as the outlook of financial agents turns bearish.
+Whether this happens depends on the structure of the economy, as embodied in network linkages among financial agents and the assumptions about how agents learn.
+There are now two channels through which the negative demand shock might propagate, the real side (as in the standard KKS model) and the financial sector (as modeled in the stand-alone financial sector agent-based finance literature).

-On the other hand, the financial system may work against the negative demand shock, attenuating its impact on the real economy.
+On the other hand, the financial system may counteract the negative demand shock, attenuating its impact on the real economy.
 A surplus firm that fails to invest as a result of the demand shock now deposits what would have been spent on investment goods, raising the available finance for deficit firms that might otherwise have been frustrated.
 A stronger public signal could emerge that frees finance for other deficit firms who then further amplify the signal, with the result that the initial contraction in aggregate demand is offset or even reversed.